ballv12/ballv12.github.io/src/content/posts/CyberSecurity.md

 draft: False
 ---

+# Feb 11 2025
+The Anonymous hacker group has published a video warning the Trump regime in the US that it is planning attacks on weaknesses created by Trump’s mass assault on the fabric and structures of the US state – and calling on the American people to rise up against the fascist regime now because ‘the cost of resistance will be far greater’ if they delay

 # Feb 8 2025

 ## Federal judge blocks Elon Musk’s DOGE access to critical Treasury payment system